Pregnancy: Dealing With Morning Sickness

 There is no way of predicting how long your morning sickness will last, even if you have suffered through it before.
 Nausea and vomiting usually go away by 12 to 14 weeks of pregnancy.
 But in some cases, morning sickness can last well into a pregnancy.

-Morning sickness begins during the first trimester, when the fetus is vulnerable to developing birth defects.
+Morning sickness begins during the first trimester, when the developing baby (fetus) is vulnerable to birth defects.
 So during the first trimester, use home treatment to treat nausea and vomiting unless your doctor recommends medicine to treat your symptoms.

 If you have severe, persistent nausea and vomiting that is causing dehydration or weight loss, your doctor can prescribe a medicine for you that is not known to cause fetal problems.